robintrayler/astroBayes_manuscript/manuscript.md

 Adding more chronological information is the best way to improve age-depth model construction [@blaauw2018].
 In particular, including stratigraphically continuous data can significantly reduce model uncertainties.
 Astrochronology uses the geologic record of oscillations in Earth's climate system ("Milankovitch cycles") to interpret the passage of time [@hinnov2013; @laskar2020].
 Some of these oscillations can be linked to astronomical physics with well understood periods, including changes in the ellipticity of Earth's orbit (eccentricity; ~0.1 Ma, 0.405 Ma), Earth's axial tilt (obliquity; ~0.041 Ma), and axial precession (precession; ~0.02 Ma) [@laskar2020].
 The manifestation of these astronomical periods in the rock record can be leveraged as a metronome that provides a direct link between the rock record and relative age [see reviews of  @meyers2019; and @hinnov2013].
 Unlike radioisotopic dating methods, astrochronology produces near-continuous chronologies from stratigraphic records, sometimes at centimeter spatial resolution and mil lineal scale temporal resolution.
 The encoding of the periodic signal tracks changes in sediment (rock) accumulation rate and can be deconvolved through statistical analysis into robust durations of time, a strength that makes astrochronology an ideal tool for fine-scale investigations of geologic proxy records.
 However, perhaps the biggest limitation of astrochronology is that, in the absence of independent constraints, it produces “floating” chronologies that lack definitive anchoring to numerical time scales.

 Combining anchoring radioisotopic dates and floating astrochronolgic records into an integrated model of age is an attractive prospect, as it combines the strengths and overcomes the limitations of both data sources.
 Here we present a new freely available `R` package (`astroBayes`; *Bayesian Astrochronology*) for joint Bayesian inversion of astrochronologic records and radioisotopic dates to develop high-precision age-depth models for stratigraphic sections.
 We used `astroBayes` to investigate the sensitivity of age-depth model construction to a variety of geologic scenarios, including varying the number and stratigraphic position of radioisotopic dates and the presence or absence of sedimentary depositional hiatuses.
 This method has several strengths over existing "dates only" age-depth models [@blaauw2011; @trayler2020a; @haslett2008; @keller2018b].
 The inclusion of astrochronological data allows more densely constrained sedimentation models which results in an overall reduction in model uncertainty.
-Furthermore, these age-depth models are anchored in numerical time while simultaneously preserving astrochronologic durations eliminating ‘tuning’ assumptions and potential misassignment of Milankovitch frequencies.
+Furthermore, these age-depth models are anchored in numerical time while simultaneously preserving astrochronologic durations eliminating "tuning" assumptions and potential misassignment of Milankovitch frequencies.
 These properties make the joint inversion ideal for correlating individual proxy records to other global records, enhancing our ability to constrain phase relationships and mechanisms of Earth System evolution.
 Finally, we present a case study from the Bridge Creek Limestone Member (Greenhorn Formation) of the Western Interior Basin, where we refine the age of the Cenomanian–Turonian boundary using `astroBayes`.

 # Theory